au-research/raido/doc/security/api-key.md

 But; an api-token issued in DEMO will continue to work in DEMO even after a DB refresh from PROD.
 This  works as long as the api-key was present in PROD before the DB baseline was taken (and the api-key has not been disabled).

+Note that the api-token verification works by looking up the api-key in the DB via the `app_user.id` value (i.e. surrogate key).
+That's why you need to create an api-key in the PROD environment if you want api-tokens to work long-term, across DB refreshes, in the DEMO environment.

+# Database model

+At the moment, both app-user and api-key are stored in the `app_user` table.
+See [app-user.md](./app-user.md#database-model) for more info.